Ticks on Dogs: Complete Guide to Tick Prevention for Dogs

 This is a natural way to help control pests that are bothering your pet.
 Diatomaceous earth, also known as silicon dioxide, is an odourless and non-staining powder made from fossilized aquatic organisms.

 This works by coating infested areas with the powder.
-When ticks and other insects crawl over the fine powder, it scrapes their exoskeleton, allowing them to dehydrate and die.
+When ticks and other insects crawl over the fine powder, it pierces their exoskeleton, causing them to dehydrate and die.

 • The diatomaceous earth remains effective for as long as it is present and dry